-I attended an Open Day at the University and found the lecturers very approachable and the atmosphere very welcoming.
-I was taken on a tour of the facilities such as the Living Lab which was exceptional.
+I attended an Open Day at the University and found the lecturers really approachable and the atmosphere very welcoming.
+I was taken on a tour of the facilities, including the Living Lab which was exceptional.

 Stacy has recently graduated and started her professional life in A&E at South Tyneside District Hospital at a watershed time in NHS history.

 “It has been a challenging time but the ethos remains the same – caring and supporting those who most need our help.
-We are there to care for those most in need.
 That’s the profession I’ve chosen.